Blade [Span] sensor

 Cl/Cd - Ratio of lift over drag coefficients

-Relative velocity m.s -1 Magnitude of the sum of the wind velocity, rotational velocity and induced velocity
+Relative wind speed m.s-1 Magnitude of the sum of the wind velocity, rotational velocity and any structural velocity of the blade station, relative to the airfoil

 Reynolds number - Reynolds number at the station, calculated with the chordlenght, the relative velocity and the kinematic viscosity as defined in the Environment part